 With Peter Sagan sporting his latest 100% signature sunnies in a white-and-gold colour way and Alexander Kristoff rocking a pair of real gold-plated, diamond-encrusted Scicons on the podium, cycling sunglasses are getting bigger, flashier and more expensive every season and they’re showing no signs of shrinking back to the minimal strips of plastic they were 15 or 20 years ago.

-However, cycling glasses are not all about fashion – they are an essential item for most riders throughout the year.
+However, the best cycling glasses and sunglasses are not all about fashion – they are an essential item for most riders throughout the year.
 In the summer, they do their traditional job of protecting your eyes from the sun, as well as keeping road debris, wind and bugs out.
 So, regardless of fashion, bigger is better in many ways.

 In winter you might think there’s not so much need to wear them, but in fact the opposite is true.
 According to the American Academy of Opthalmology, studies have demonstrated that regardless of season, UV exposure may increase your risk of developing cataracts and growths on the eye, including cancer.
 Even on a cloudy day, UV exposure can be high – and wraparound sunglasses with UV protection will help minimise this.